Camel caravans were common in 1881 Tashkent

 Photo: 1977 Ethiopia © Mennonite Heritage Archives by Eric Rempel and John Wieler

-In 1880, a group of Mennonite migrants from Molotschna travelled over mountains, through deserts on camels, and by covered wagons to Asiatic Russia.
+In 1880-81, Mennonite migrants travelled over mountains, through deserts on camels, and by covered wagons to Central Asia.
 Their perilous journey is shared in these letters to the Rundschau.

-However, a contemporary report from 1884 was grim: “The Mennonites seeking a home in Central Asia … have found their long tedious journey a total failure, have lost what little means they had, and their friends in America are now helping some of them to come to this country” (Herald of Truth, 15 July 1884).
-Helena Graewe #88939 was one of the new immigrants to America that year.
+Friends in North America sent help for another arduous journey back across the desert and mountains, then by train and ship, when the Graewes and others migrated to the U.S. in 1884.
+A contemporary report paints a grim picture: “The Mennonites seeking a home in Central Asia … have found their long tedious journey a total failure, have lost what little means they had, and their friends in America are now helping some of them to come to this country” (Herald of Truth, 15 July 1884).

-I translated the letters below with the help of DeepL and Google.
-I added paragraph breaks and bullets for improved clarity.
-Where possible, I included GRANDMA numbers for those who could be identified in the helpful genealogical database of the California Mennonite Historical Society.
-I’m also grateful to Elena Klassen, who transcribed the first letter and messages from Tashkent.
-Sources are below.
+I translated the letters below with the help of DeepL and Google, adding paragraph breaks and bullets for improved clarity.
+The original text is in the German language version of this blog post.
+GRANDMA numbers are included for people who could be identified in the helpful genealogical database of the California Mennonite Historical Society.
+Price conversions were calculated from values given by Rundschau editors in Gerhard Janzen’s letter.

 I pray that you are staying safe in this difficult time of COVID-19.
 Reading of the difficulties that others went through certainly puts into perspective what is important.